hansonw/fuzzy-native/README.md

   // A number in the range (0-1].
 Higher scores are more relevant.
   // 0 denotes "no match" and will never be returned.
   score: number,

+  // Matching character index in `value` for each character in `query`.
+  // This can be costly, so this is only returned if `recordMatchIndexes` was set in `options`. matchIndexes?: Array<number>,
 }

 export class Matcher {